up42/docs/source/reference/capabilities.rst

         A capability definition that conforms to the UP42 capability definition.

     custom
         A custom capability.
-A capability that is not contemplated by the ``up42_standard`` definition.
+A capability that is not contemplated in the ``up42_standard`` definition.